EvanWithaW/ExpenseTracking-Frontend/README.md

-2. Clone the repo, navigate to the root of this directory, and run the following command:
+2. Clone this repo, navigate to the root of this directory, and run the following command:

    - ```npm start```